pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 .. [#f2] Not all PDF reader software (including internet browsers and office software) display all of these fonts.
 And if they do, the difference between the **serifed** and the **non-serifed** version may hardly be noticable.
 But serifed and non-serifed versions lead to different installed base fonts, thus providing an option to achieve desired results with your specific PDF reader.

 .. [#f3] Not all PDF readers display these fonts at all.
 Some do, but use a wrong character spacing, etc.

+.. [#f4] You are generally free to choose any of the :ref:`mupdficons` you consider adequate.